josephernest/copycopypastepaste/README.md

 Why another clipboard manager?
 ----

 There are already lots of great clipboard managers.
-But when trying the open-source Ditto (15 MB package, 39 MB uncompressed, 179 MB source code package, oops!), I wanted to do a more minimalist tool that does just one single task.
+But when trying the open-source software Ditto (15 MB package, 39 MB uncompressed, 179 MB source code package, oops!), I wanted to do a more minimalist tool that does just one single task.

 How to compile